Customs Broker Fees

-The annual permit user fee and annual national permit fee for calendar year 2018 is $141.70.
-See Federal Register Notice 2017-25435.
-The payment is due for each permit held.
-A district permit and a national permit would necessarily require payment of $283.40.
-Four district permits and a national permit would necessarily require payment of $708.50 in calendar year 2018.
-Permit due dates and the associated fees are generally announced in the Federal Register annually between November and January.
+The due date for payment of the 2021 user fee is pending publishing in the Federal Register.
+The payment will be due for each permit held.
+A district permit and a national permit would necessarily require payment of $300.66.
+Four district permits and a national permit would necessarily require payment of $601.32 for calendar year 2021 annual user fees.
+Annual user fee due dates and the associated fee amounts are generally announced in the annually between November and January.

-Examination Fee: Each individual who intends to take the written Customs broker license examination must pay a $390 examination fee prior to taking the examination.
-Examination announcements are made on this website, and payment is made through a website specified in the examination announcement.
+Each individual who intends to take the Customs broker license examination must pay a $390 examination fee prior to taking the examination.
+Examination announcements are made on this website, and payment is made through a website specified in the examination announcement..

 A one-time $100 fee must accompany each initial permit application.
-This fee must be paid along with the first year's permit user fee ($141.70 in calendar year 2018).
+This fee must be paid along with the first year's permit user fee ($150.33).

-Annual Permit User Fee: This user fee is payable annually in every broker district where a permit has been issued to a broker.
+This $150.33 user fee is payable annually in every Customs Broker District where a permit has been issued to a broker.
 Failure to pay the user fee will result in suspension and revocation of the permit.

-Annual National Permit User Fee: This $141.70 fee is payable annually by any broker who holds a national permit.
+This $150.33 fee is payable annually by any broker who holds a national permit.
 This fee is over and above any other annual permit user fee.
 This fee must be paid at the port through which the original broker license was delivered; payments made to CBP headquarters will be returned.
-Failure to pay the national permit user fee will result in suspension and revocation of the national permit.
+Failure to pay the national permit user fee will result in suspension and revocation of the national permit..

 Triennial Status Report and Fee: Due every three years from all license holders, the triennial status report and its associated $100 fee are required under 19 CFR 111.30 (d).
-The next reporting period runs from December 15, 2017 to February 28, 2018.
-Payment can be submitted online through Pay.gov or at the port through which the original broker license was delivered.
+The next reporting period runs from December 15, 2020 to February 28, 2021.
+The report and fee can be submitted online or at the port through which the original broker license was delivered.
 Reports and payments sent to CBP headquarters do not satisfy reporting requirements and will be returned.
 Failure to submit the triennial status report and fee to the licensee's relevant port will result in suspension and revocation of the broker license.
 Although there is no official mandated form for the report, the requirements and essential elements are specified in 19 CFR 111.30(d).
 For more information, please refer to the Customs Broker Frequently Asked Questions page.

 All checks or money orders submitted for payment of any fee should be made payable to U.S. Customs and Border Protection.